LiskHQ/lisk-docs/docs/about-lisk/fees.md

 tx_compressed_size = [(count_zero_bytes(tx_data)*4 + count_non_zero_bytes(tx_data)*16)] / 16
 ```

+`tx_data` is the byte representation of the serialized transaction.

 :::note
 `tx_compressed_size` is an estimation of the size that a transaction will occupy in blobs.
 The divisor of 16 represents the storage savings of using blobs vs calldata.